 Massage the mask into your scalp and through the ends of your hair.
 Wear a shower cap to allow your body heat to help with deeper penetration.
 Leave on for 10–15 minutes and then follow with shampoo to rinse the mask off.

 The use of ginseng root for natural medicine has a long history, but very few people know about its hair growth-promoting properties.
 It has been shown to stimulate the hair shaft as well as prevent hair loss [source].

-You can combine the root powder with olive or coconut oil to apply as a mask, or make a tea to comb through your hair and leave in overnight.
-Or, if you have difficulty getting ahold of ginseng root, you can get a ready-made ginseng hair thickening and growth serum here.
+You can combine ginseng root powder with olive or coconut oil to apply as a mask, or make a tea to comb through your hair and leave in overnight.
+If you have difficulty getting ahold of ginseng root, you can get a ready-made ginseng hair thickening and growth serum here.

 10. Add Shine with Orange Juice

 Orange juice isn’t just for breakfast!
-Turns out, it’s great for making hair shiny and even preventing dandruff.
-All you need to do is peel an orange, juice it in the blender, and apply to your hair for 20 minutes, once a week.
+Turns out, it’s also great for making the hair shiny and even preventing dandruff.
+All you need to do is peel an orange, juice it in the blender, and apply it to your hair for 20 minutes once a week.

-Not only will it lead to glossier hair, but your hair will smell nice and fresh (might be a good thing to do after the onion juice!)
+Not only will it lead to glossier hair, but your hair will smell nice and fresh (might be a good thing to do after the onion juice treatment!)

-This article was medically reviewed by Dr. Gina Jansheski, a licensed, board-certified pediatrician who has been practicing for more than 20 years.
+This article was medically reviewed by Dr. Gina Jansheski, a licensed, board-certified pediatrician with more than 20 years of practice experience.
 Learn more about Hello Glow’s medical review board here.
-As always, this is not personal medical advice, and we recommend that you talk with your doctor.134
+As always, this is not personal medical advice, and we recommend that you talk with your doctor.828